HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="most-popular-homepage-schema-types.png",
-  caption="Most popular Home page schema types.", description="A column chart showing the 15 most popular schema types for home pages.
+  caption="Most popular home page schema types.", description="A column chart showing the 15 most popular schema types for home pages.
 On desktop, pages schema.org/WebSite was found on 35%, schema.org/SearchAction on 29%, schema.org/WebPage on 25%, schema.org/Organization on 25%, schema.org/-UnknownType- on 24%, schema.org/ListItem on 20%, schema.org/BreadcrumbList on 20%, schema.org/ImageObject on 19%, schema.org/EntryPoint on 18%, schema.org/ReadAction on 14%, schema.org/PostalAddress on 8%, schema.org/SiteNavigationElement on 6%, schema.org/WPHeader on 6%, schema.org/Person on 5%, schema.org/WPFooter on 5%.
 For mobile, they were found on 35%, 28%, 25%, 24%, 23%, 20%, 20%, 20%, 18%, 14%, 8%, 7%, 6%, 5%, and 5% of pages, respectively.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1774876613&format=interactive",
   sheets_gid="1091913261",